deep-soft/CPU-X/CONTRIBUTING.md

 ## Develop

-CPU-X is written in C and uses the CMake build system.
+CPU-X is written in C++ and uses the CMake build system.

 First of all, if you are interested to modify CPU-X source code, take a look at [how to manually build CPU-X](https://github.com/TheTumultuousUnicornOfDarkness/CPU-X/wiki/manual-build).